rogeriooferraz/ruby-ds-algorithms/README.md

 # Ruby DS-Algorithms

-This is a package of Data-Structure Algorithms (DSA) in Ruby.
+This is a collection of Data-Structure Algorithms (DSA) in Ruby.

-It supports the following data-structures and related algorithms.
+It supports the following data-structures and algorithms.

 - Queue: Dynamic and linked variants
 - Stack: Dynamic and linked variants